-This classic French recipe for sweet shortcrust pastry dough, or, pâte sucrée, is perfect for tarts.
+Sweet shortcrust pastry dough, or, pâte sucrée, is a classic French recipe that is perfect for tarts.
 Richer than a standard shortcrust pastry, it is sweet, buttery, and good to the last crumb.

 SWEET SHORTCRUST PASTRY RECIPE VIDEO

 Here’s the video to watch how this sweet shortcrust pastry dough recipe is made.
 If you like what you see, I hope you’ll subscribe to my YouTube channel for regular episodes!

 This post may contain affiliate links, meaning that if you choose to purchase something after clicking on one of the links in this post, I may earn a small commission at no additional cost to you.

 Pâte brisée (a shortcrust pastry dough), is the plain counterpart to pâte sucrée.

 Made with butter, flour, salt and water, it makes for a flaky and flavourful crust.

 If you didn’t already know, butter is the secret behind making just about everything taste good.
 This is why it’s a key ingredient in this sweet shortcrust pastry dough, as well.

 Pâte sucrée also gets flour, but then everything else in the recipe gets a whole lot richer.